SteelyRing/AF-MFD/README.md

 # pytorch{AF-MFD}

-Code for paper 'Dual Model based Adaptive Fusion of Multi-Feature Distributions in Semi-Supervised Image Segmentation’
+Code for paper 'Fusing Multi-Feature Distributions Adaptively with Dual Method for Semi-Supervised Image Segmentation’

 ### Introduction
 The code was tested with Anaconda and Python 3.7.1.